 4. Don’t be afraid of testing

 A particular advantage you have with Performance Merchants is you can try things out on their platforms fairly risk-free.
 If you want to try two titles and descriptions for the same job, do it.
 Using two different titles you can sometimes get double exposure on the same platform.
-Tenstreet Market is an especially good place to try this out.
 You could put up an ad for the “OTR Driver O/O Northeast routes” and also try “Drive Northeast – calling all OTR O/O’s”.
 Then place these almost parallel to each other and see which performs the best.

 Once you find your winner, start applying it to Subscription Vendors and see if it works there too.
 Subscriptions can take longer to reel in drivers and don’t afford you the flexibility of creative titles and descriptions.
-Use the Performance Merchants like Pulse and Tenstreet Market and take advantage of The Truckers Report to really feel out the advertising landscape.
+Use the Performance Merchants like Pulse to take advantage of The Truckers Report to really feel out the advertising landscape.

 Tell me what you’ve learned about location.
 Where should I place my ads?